-So, what does a phishing attack look like?
-We’re rounded up 5 REAL examples of phishing attacks, all detected (and prevented) by Tessian Defender.
-See those alerts at the top of each email?
+So, what does a genuine phishing attack look like?
+We’re rounded up 5 REAL examples of spear phishing attacks, all detected (and prevented) by Tessian Defender.
+Just a note on those alerts at the top of each email.
 These are Defender’s in-the-moment warnings that explain exactly why the email has been flagged as suspicious.

-Phishing Example 1: The attacker is encouraging the target to sign an “updated employee handbook” 📋
+Example 1: The attacker is encouraging the target to sign an “updated employee handbook” 📋

-Example 2: The email is a spoof of an MS Teams notification
+Example 2: The email is a spoof of an MS Teams notification 🔔

 Note: Instead of seeing “xxxxxx”, the target would see their email address.
 Not only does this increase the legitimacy of the webpage and make the user feel like they’ve logged in before, it also reduces the friction for the user to move on to the next step, which will be entering their password.

-Phishing Example 3: The attacker is pretending to be a new starter
+Example 3: The attacker is pretending to be a new starter 👋🏾

 In this example, the attacker is pretending to be a new starter at the target’s company’s outsourced HR management firm.
 This is an especially effective social engineering tactic that preys on human kindness.
 Who doesn’t want to help out a newbie?
 The language in the email is also quite informal and friendly; this will make the target feel comfortable and lower their guard.